Cubs Win Flag: Detail

 The symbolism of the flag now serves a wide variety of purposes.
 It is commonly reproduced in 3 by 5 ft dimensions, and car flag versions are also sold.
 The flag is also available in 2 by 3 ft dimension versions.
 The flag has become a celebratory symbol for Chicago Cubs fans who purchase reproductions and take them to games at home and on the road to show support.
 The fans wave them after victories at Wrigley Field, and they hang them in the stands during playoff series.
 Some fans fly a win flag in place of or in addition to the Flag of the United States on days when the Cubs win.
 Since 1998, the flags have become ever more popular, with demand reaching a level where they are sold at Wrigley Field.
 In 2007, with the Cubs in playoff contention for the first time in 3 years, the Cubs' victory tune, Go Cubs Go! became more popular among the fans.
 Due to the song's growing popularity, after wins at home, Cubs TV broadcasters Len Kasper and Bob Brenly would have their microphones shut off, while the camera pans around the stadium to view the jubilant fans as Go Cubs Go! plays in the background.
 After fans discovered this, they started purchasing "W" flags and waving them after wins at home as an attempt to get on TV.
 However, in seasons when the Cubs are performing poorly the tradition has led to parody and satire, such as stories of the Cubs retiring the win flag due to signs of neglect.

 While not having the popularity of the Win Flag, the Loss Flag has become increasingly popular with clubs who traditionally have rivalries with the Cubs, such as the St. Louis Cardinals, Milwaukee Brewers, or Chicago White Sox.
-Fans of those teams wave the blue flag after their team defeats the Cubs at Busch Stadium or Guaranteed Rate Field.
+Fans of those teams wave the blue flag after their team defeats the Cubs at Busch Stadium or Rate Field.
 However, because of the enormous fan base that the Cubs hold, it is not uncommon to see fans at games on the road waving their "W" flags during Cubs wins on the road.
+Another of the Cubs' rivals, the Pittsburgh Pirates, actually co-opted the Cubs Win Flag for themselves by waving a Jolly Roger pirate flag after each Pirates win.